lorien/grab/docs/configuration.rst

     URL of requested document.

     You can use relative url - it will be joined with the absolute url of previously requested document.
-Special symbols in URL should be properly quoted.
+You are responsible for quoting unsafe symbols in the URL.

 **timeout**
     Max. time to work with remote document.
 Default is 15.